Songs From the Shed

 We have a love affair with awesome things that come from simple places.
 Every Olympics there is a story of an athlete who comes from a modest background.
 A person with a dream to be an Olympian but who does not have access to high tech training facilities.
 So they make due with what they have in the environment in which they live and manage to make it big.
 Against the odds.
 We never want these stories to stop coming.
 In part they are a validation of the human spirit.
 If there is a will there is a way.

 Jon Earl had intended his backyard shed to be the meeting place for a cheese and cider club.
-He decorated the inside of the shed with a collection of eclectic tchotchke, some of which he had, and some of which was already in the shed left over from the previous owners.
-World war era gas masks, vintage signs and other curiosities adorned the walls of the new home of The Cheese and Cider Society.
+He decorated the inside of the shed with a collection of eclectic tchotchke like World war era gas masks, vintage signs and other cool curiosities.
+Some were left over from the shed’s previous owners, some were brought in by Earl.

-At a meeting about the Cheese and Cider Society at the nearby Royal Oak pub someone suggested that they get some musicians to play at the first get together in the shed.
-When Earl heard that, an idea hit him like a lightening strike.
+When the Cheese and Cider Society met for the first time at the nearby Royal Oak pub one of the members suggested they get some musicians to play at the first get together in the shed.
+When Earl heard that, he was struck with and idea.
 The Cheese and Cider Society was shut down before it opened, and Songs from the Shed was born.

-The first session was of local musicians that played at the pub.
-Soon after a band from Portland, Oregon named the Water Tower Bucket Boys contacted Earl and said that they were on tour, that they were in the area, and would it be alright if they played in the shed.
-It was the shed’s fifth session and the point that Earl realized that he had something much bigger than he dreamed.
-To this dat Earl still doesn’t know how the Water Tower Bucket Boys found him.
+The first session was local musicians that often played at the pub.
+Soon after a band from Portland, Oregon named the Water Tower Bucket Boys contacted Earl to say they were on tour in the area, would it be alright if they played in the shed.
+It was the shed’s fifth session, and the moment Earl realized he had something much bigger than he dreamed.
+Earl still doesn’t know how the Water Tower Bucket Boys found him.

 Almost overnight Songs from the Shed started getting more attention.
 It didn’t take long for well known professionals to get in touch and ask for session time.
-Word started to spread rapidly and now Jon Earl receives over a hundred emails a day.
-And the shed is booked almost a year in advance.
+Word started to spread rapidly.
+Currently Jon Earl receives over a hundred emails a day, and the shed is booked almost a year in advance.

 Not one to change what was working, Earl scoured Ebay for additional cameras like the one that he owned to have as backup.
 The simpler, lo-fi camera was clearly a critical part of the formula for recording in the shed.

 Part of the romance and atmosphere of the shed is its age.
 But that’s also a challenge.
 At one point the shed was in desperate need of repairs due to wood damage.
-Repairs that were going to cost more than passion to pay for.
-Earl reached out the musicians for help who generously donated tracks to Earl so he could sell a compilation CD to raise money for the fixes.
+Repairs that were going to cost more than just passion.
+Earl reached out to musicians for help, they respond by donating tracks to Earl so he could sell a compilation CD to raise money.

 Songs from the Shed now enjoys a world wide audience along with a loyal community that gather around the web site.
 I asked Mr. Earl why he thought that musicians like playing in the shed so much.
 He told me that it was the simplicity of it, show up and play.
 A notion is bolstered by Alabama 3′s lead singer Larry Love when he opened his session saying, “…I would like to say to young people everywhere get off you garage band, get off your Pro Tools, get off your cubies, get off your logic, get down to the shed to do some real deal ’cause that’s where the front line people are hanging out.”